 - Based on current customer activity, an expanding customer list, and an expanding backlog, we believe the 48 volt to point-of-load opportunity has entered an accelerated, second phase of development, with a broadening of interest, notably associated with our Power-on- Package solution, as well as the entry of new vendors.
 As such, we face a more complex competitive landscape, with additional challenges.
-We continue to believe our new products will be adopted in volume by multiple, leading customers.
+We continue to believe our new products will be adopted in volume by multiple, leading customers, as the number of OEMs, ODMs, hyperscalers, and cloud services providers with which we are engaged in development activities expanded in the second quarter.
 However, we cannot control the actions by, or the timing of, our customers, their contract manufacturers, or the significant vendors also participating in the market.
-Many of these vendors possess resources far greater than Vicor and have operational and financial flexibility we do not. - We anticipate aggregate demand for the mature markets we serve with our legacy products will grow, at most, only at the rate of the overall economy (i.e., in the United States, for example, at the rate of growth of gross domestic product) for the foreseeable future.
+Many of these vendors possess resources far greater than we do and have operational and financial flexibility we do not. - We anticipate aggregate demand for the mature markets we serve with our legacy products will grow, at most, only at the rate of the overall economy (i.e., in the United States, for example, at the rate of growth of gross domestic product) for the foreseeable future.
 Given our long-standing customer relationships and the status of our legacy products in long-lived customer applications, we anticipate maintaining our share in many of these mature markets.
 While we are pursuing opportunities to replace our legacy products used in existing customers' applications with advanced products and, similarly, to replace competitors' products in existing applications, we believe such opportunities may not cumulatively contribute to expanding, in 2018, our share of the mature markets we serve with our legacy products.